sassafras13/steering_magnetic_robots/README.md

 These files are the main functions for performing different calculations.

+**(1) MAIN_BFieldDataProcessing :-** Computes the mean and standard deviation for a set of data characterizing the magnetic field.
+Saves the values to a csv file.
+Plots the data and compares to theoretical values.

+**(2) MAIN_ExpDataProcessing :-** Process the experimental data and save the average values and standard deviations to a csv file for future use.

-**(1) MAIN_CoilModel :-** Characterizes the magnetic field and magnetic field gradient produced by a pair of Helmholtz or Maxwell coils.
+**(3) MAIN_CoilModel :-** Characterizes the magnetic field and magnetic field gradient produced by a pair of Helmholtz or Maxwell coils.
 For comparison with other models to prove it is a robust model.
+Also compares model to some experimental data.

 **(2) MAIN_SingleLinkModelCoil :-** Model the motion of a single link microswimmer in a magnetic field produced by a pair of Helmholtz or Maxwell coils.
 For comparison with experimental results to show model is accurate.